 Ship News from Marseilles, dated May 11, reported that a three masted bark was observed at 34S.
 51W.
 Seeing that it was also reported as 34N.
 5W., it is only logical to assume that the correct position was 34N.
 51W.
 The ship was reported to have had; ‘lost her mizen mast, and jib boom, sails in ribbons, larboard stanchions and bulwarks, and a great part of her poop carried away.
 Marked on her stern – Ouzel Galley of Dublin.’

 The Ouzel Galley had obviously suffered terrible damage – but clearly she remained afloat after being abandoned, and was later seen to be drifting eastwards.
 So what became of her?

-Ann E Hooper also became a total wreck three years later off Liverpool, and lost four of her crew.)
+Ann E Hooper also became a total wreck three years later off Liverpool, losing four of her crew.

 (See suggested correction by Cormac Louth below.)

 More about the Wilsons.